What Is Kernel Function In Machine Learning?

 1. Linear Kernel

-\[K(x, y) = x^T y\]
+K(x, y) = x^T y

 2. Polynomial Kernel

-\[K(x, y) = (x^T y + c)^d\]
+\[K(x, y) = [ x^T y + c]^d\]

-3. Radial Basis Function (RBF) or Gaussian Kernel
+3. Radial Basis Function (RBF) Or Gaussian Kernel

 \[K(x, y) = \exp(-\gamma \| x – y \|^2)\]

-The squared Euclidean distance between the two vectors is represented by \( \| x – y \|^2\) in this equation, whereas \( \gamma \) is a parameter that specifies the spread of the kernel.
-The RBF kernel is particularly effective at capturing intricate correlations since it can map data into an infinite-dimensional space.
+While \( \| x – y \|^2\) stands for the squared Euclidean distance between the two vectors in this equation, with \( \gamma \) being the parameter that defines the spread of the kernel.
+The RBF kernel is especially suitable for modeling complex relationships since it can transform data into a high-dimensional space.

 4. Sigmoid Kernel

-\[K(x, y) = \tanh(\alpha x^T y + c)\]
+\[K(x, y) = \tanh(\alpha \cdot x^T y + c)\]

 Choosing The Right Kernel

-Practical Applications Of Kernel Functions
+Applications Of Kernel Functions In Support Vector Machines

 Classification Of Images